What's happening at ski resorts in the Southern Hemisphere right now? The latest coronavirus news - Australia

 Ski patrols work in small teams, but because clusters are likely to occur within each team, they make sure that the teams do not meet with each other.
 Furthermore, when an injured customer is injured, they provide care while wearing full protective clothing in case the injured customer is infected

-To prevent cluster outbreaks at the resort, all visitors are required to download an app to their smartphones, and a QR code on their smartphone must be scanned upon entry, creating a system that records their movements.
-Names and contact information are registered in the app, so if an infection occurs on the mountain, those at risk of close contact can be contacted based on their movement history.
+To prevent cluster outbreaks at the resort, they implemented a system requiring all visitors to download an app to their smartphones and scan a QR code upon entry to record their movements.
+Since the app registers names and contact information, if an infected person is found on the mountain, they can contact those at risk as close contacts based on their movement history.

-However, despite these measures, the spread of infection has hit Mt.
-Buller hard, and it has finally closed.
-The earliest it will reopen is September 13th.
+However, despite these measures, the ravages of the infection raged through Mt.
+Buller, and the resort finally closed.
+The earliest possible reopening date is September 13th.
 What will happen?

 When will I be able to ski in such a beautiful sunset again?